 Labour can sometimes be tough – it can last longer than you thought and the contractions can be more powerful or closer together than you expected, which can cause you to feel overwhelmed with fear and anxiety and you will need some good support to keep going and to stay positive.

-Remembering why your contractions need to be so powerful – to bring us your baby – can enable you to stay positive and focused.
+Remembering why your contractions need to be so powerful – to bring you your baby – can enable you to stay positive and focused.
 Walk around, move, lean in to someone, breathe through your contractions, use gas & air, use water.
-If you are distressed and tired, you may need an epidural to help you continue positively.
+If you are distressed and tired, get the support you need and you may need an epidural to help you continue positively.

 The environment in which you labour can have a huge effect because it needs to make you feel safe and relaxed, it needs to be somewhere you can allow your body to relax, let go and do what it needs to do to dilate and birth your baby.

-For some women this will be at home, for some it will be to stay at home for as long as possible before moving into hospital and others will want to get to hospital as soon as they can.
+For some women this will be at home, for some it will be to stay at home for as long as possible before moving into hospital and others will relax and feel safe when they get to hospital.
 If you are going into hospital you may need to nest, to make the room yours – making it comfortable and a workable space for you to move, relax, feel safe and birth in.
 Bringing in familiar and comfortable items such as a birth ball, a blanket and a pillow can make a huge difference.
 As can listening to music – especially if it is music you relax to.

 The positions you use need to feel comfortable and right for you – if you are on the bed and it doesn’t feel right move around the bed or get off it and, if you have an epidural, move around on the bed.